Remote Wi-fi Dht11 Temperature & Humidity Lcd Display

 Picture 4

-• Type "stru" in the Filter box of the Component Toolbox then select the "Make Structure" component (Picture 1), and drop it in the design area
+- Type "split" in the Filter box of the Component Toolbox then select the "Split Structure" component (Picture 1), and drop it in the design area

-• In the "Elements" editor select the “Analog” element on the right, and then click 2 times on the "" button on the left (Picture 3) to add 2 Analog elements (Picture 4)
+- In the "Elements" editor select the “Analog” element, and then click 2 times on the "" button (Picture 3) to add 2 Analog elements (Picture 4)

 Picture 1